sodadata/docs/soda/new-documentation.md

 <br />

+#### November 15, 2022

+* Added release notes documentation for Soda Core 3.0.13.
+* Adjusted [freshness check]({% link soda-cl/freshness.md %}) documentation to reflect new support for columns that contain data type DATE.
+* Added documentation to accompany new support for [OracleDB]({% link soda/connect-oracle.md %}).

 #### November 14, 2022

 * Corrected the location in which to [opt out]({% link soda-core/usage-stats.md %}l#opt-out-of-usage-statistics) of sending Soda Core usage statistics.